alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

 - There is only one place you need to modify in case of app's UI changes
 - No duplication of the code, all locators and interactions are in the same place, allowing to reuse them

-Fo example Page Object for Facebook app can be illustrated like this:
+Fo example Page Object for Facebook app might be illustrated like this:
 {% include figure image_path="/assets/images/page_object_scheme.jpeg" alt="Page Object for Android tests" caption="Page Object for Android tests" %}

 In the image above there are three pages (screens), and each of our Android tests can use any of them.
 Pretty cool, huh?
 Let's figure out how to implement our own Page Object.